thebgacademy/T2T_with_verko/docs/hands-on.md

  verkko -d test --hifi hifi.fasta.gz --nano ont.fasta.gz --hic1 hic.R1.fastq.gz --hic2 hic.R2.fastq.gz --no-correction --screen-human-contaminants
 ```

-<b>Note: we would normally not use `--no-correction` but we want it to run faster for this tutorial.</b> While waiting, we can go through the [presentation](verkko.pdf) explaining how verkko works, motivation behind the steps, and some things that can go wrong.
+<b>Note: we would normally not use `--no-correction` but we want it to run faster for this tutorial.</b> While waiting, we can go through the [presentation](verkko.pdf) explaining how verkko works and the motivation behind the steps.
+I recommend stopping at slide 20, "Genome graphs are our friends" and looking at the remaining examples of some things that can go wrong after going through the rest of the command-line tutorial.

 ### Let’s take a look at the outputs
 ```bash